mrcranky/rfc6902-mongodb/README.md

 * Patches may also describe replacing the entire document with a new document by specifying the empty path.
 However in MongoDB, this would require a `replaceOne` operation, and the expectation is that the returned array describes parameters for calls to `updateOne`.
-For API simplicity, the module will throw an error rather than try to handle this case.
+For API simplicity, the module will throw an Error rather than try to handle this case.
+* Patch operations that would result in empty keys (trailing slashes on the path) are supported in JSON, but not well supported in MongoDB; the module will throw an Error if asked to generate updates for such patches.
+* Patch operations that contain problematic MongoDB characters in the document path or sub-documents being inserted (e.g. leading `$`, `.` and `\0` characters) will throw an Error.